 ‘Yet many of the industries with the highest proportion of those working less than 20 hours per week are also those that have faced the tightest restrictions due to the pandemic.
 Industry sectors such as arts and recreation, which have been most affected by the coronavirus restrictions, are also those which have the highest share of their workforce working too few hours to be eligible for the higher JobKeeper rate.’

-arts and culture as an ‘industry’ has been massively successful over the last 25 years.
+The gig economy arts and culture as an ‘industry’ has been massively successful over the last 25 years.
 It notes that ‘this has been in both national and international terms; in employment, earnings and exports; and, in terms of urban and regional regeneration.
 However, these achievements have been at the expense of cultural workers who have increasingly been (self) employed on short term contracts and project work.
 As in the party game of musical chairs, this approach is hugely efficient and flexible but when the music stops many fall by the wayside.’

 ‘This means that the challenging work practices which the creative sector needs to confront extend way beyond the creative sector – hence on the one hand, the task is greater, on the other, there is the possibility of common ground in seeking change and therefore potentially a much broader coalition with a shared purpose.’